cloudfoundry/stratos/docs/development.md

 # Developing the Stratos UI Console

-> We are in the process of creating this documentation and will update it shortly.
+> NOTE: This document is work in progress.

 The Stratos Console UI provides a single comprehensive and ubiquitous user experience for: discovering, composing, developing and managing Cloud Native